The Benefits of Coconut Oil Pulling (and How To Do It)

 How to Use Coconut Oil for Oil Pulling

-• Swish for 20 minutes.
-Apparently the timing is key, according to Dr. Bruce Fife, author of Oil Pulling Therapy, as this is long enough to break through plaque and bacteria but not long enough that the body starts re-absorbing the toxins and bacteria.
-The oil will get thicker and milky as it mixed with saliva during this time and it should be creamy-white when spit out.
+• Swish for 15-20 minutes.
+The amount of time matters.
+You want to swish long enough to break through plaque and bacteria but not too long for the body to re-absorb the toxins and bacteria you’re trying to remove.
+The oil will get thicker and milky as it mixes with saliva.

 • Spit oil into the trash can.
 Especially if you have a septic system like I do… don’t spit into the sink!
-Do not swallow the oil as it is hopefully full of bacteria and plaque that are now not in the mouth!
+You don’t want to clog your sink.
+And don’t swallow the oil, as it’s full of bacteria and plaque that are now not in the mouth!
+It should be creamy white when you’re done.

 • Rinse well with warm water.
-Warm water seems to clean the mouth better (my opinion).
-Occasionally, I swish with salt water which seems more effective but is also more work.
+Warm water seems to clean the mouth better (in my opinion).
+Occasionally, I swish with salt water, which seems more effective (but is also more work).

 Try Coconut Oil Pulling Chews